Walter De Brouwer: Publisher

-De Brouwer set up Riverland Publications in 1990 to publish personal computer magazines.
-In 1994, he sold his titles to VNU.
-He then published the cyberpunk magazine Wave, edited by Michel Bauwens and designed by Niels Shoe Meulman.
-Wave was a cult Belgian avant garde magazine.
+De Brouwer was the publisher of a Belgian cyberpunk magazine called Wave.

 Internet

 In 1996, De Brouwer was one of the founders of EUnet.
 Eunet was sold to Qwest Communications in 1999.
 He founded the employment website Jobscape.
-In 2008, De Brouwer set up OLPC Europe, the European branch of One Laptop per Child.

 Starlab

-In 1996, De Brouwer founded Starlab together with MIT Media Lab founder Nicholas Negroponte.
-Under De Brouwer’s direction, by April 2001 it had hired 70 scientists from 33 different countries.
+In 1996, along with MIT Media Lab founder Nicholas Negroponte De Brouwer founded Starlab, an interdisciplinary research center in Brussels, Belgium.
 Starlab went bankrupt in June 2001.